Battle of Benavente: Background

-The French force consisted of four squadrons of the Chasseurs à cheval of the Imperial Guard, plus a number of Mamelukes of the Imperial Guard.
+The French force consisted of four squadrons of the Chasseurs, plus a number of Mamelukes of the Imperial Guard.

 The British forces were drawn from the brigades of John Slade: 10th Hussars and the 18th Hussars and of Charles Stewart (later took the surname Vane): pickets of the 7th Hussars and 3rd Hussars of the King's German Legion (KGL).

 Battle

 Outlying pickets of the British cavalry were stationed along the western bank of the River Esla, which was swollen with rain.
-The bridge at Castrogonzalo had been demolished by British engineers early on the 29th, and it was not until about 9:00 in the morning that Lefebvre-Desnouettes, a noted favourite of Napoleon, was able to ford the river with three strong squadrons of his chasseurs and a small detachment of Mamelukes.
+The bridge at Castrogonzalo had been demolished by British engineers early on the 29th, and it was not until about 9:00 in the morning that Charles Lefebvre-Desnouettes, a noted favourite of Napoleon, was able to ford the river with three strong squadrons of his chasseurs and a small detachment of Mamelukes.
 The French forced the outlying pickets of the British cavalry back onto the inlying picket commanded by Loftus Otway (18th Hussars).
 Otway charged, despite heavy odds, but was driven back for 2 miles towards the town of Benavente.
 In an area where their flanks were covered by walls the British, now reinforced by a troop or squadron of the 3rd Hussars KGL and commanded by Brigadier-General Stewart, counter-attacked and a confused melee ensued.
 The French, though temporarily driven back, had superior numbers and forced the British hussars to retreat once more, almost back to Benavente.
 Stewart knew he was drawing the French towards Paget and substantial numbers of British reserves.

 The French had gained the upper hand in the fight and were preparing to deliver a final charge when Lord Paget made a decisive intervention.
 He led the 10th Hussars, with squadrons of the 18th in support, around the southern outskirts of Benavente.
 Paget managed to conceal his squadrons from French view until he could fall on their left flank.
 The British swords, often dulled by their iron scabbards, were very sharp on this occasion.
 An eyewitness stated that he saw the arms of French troopers cut off cleanly "like Berlin sausages."
 Other French soldiers were killed by blows to the head, blows which divided the head down to the chin.

 The French made a fighting withdrawal back to the river, though their squadrons were eventually broken and a running fight ensued.
 The chasseurs were forced into and across the river, those who were left on the western bank were either cut down or made prisoner.
 Lefebvre-Desnouettes' horse was injured and he could not cross the river; he was then made prisoner, either by Levi Grisdale of the 10th Hussars or Johann Bergmann of the King's German Legion hussars, opinions differed at the time.
 As the chasseurs swam their horses across the river the British troopers fired on them with their carbines and pistols.
 The French cavalry re-formed on their side of the river and opened carbine fire on the British, though they were subsequently dispersed by the fire of British horse artillery.